arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 #### Collection API

+##### Warnings for invalid collection creation options

 When creating a collection using the `POST /_api/collection` endpoint, the server log now displays a deprecation message if illegal combinations and unknown attributes and values are detected in the request body.

 Note that all invalid elements and combinations will be rejected in future versions.

+##### Dropping graph collections disallowed

+Dropping a collection using the `DELETE /_api/collection/{collection-name}` endpoint now strictly enforces that graph definitions remain intact.
+Previously, it was allowed to drop collections that were part of an existing graph.
+Trying to do so now results in the error `ERROR_GRAPH_MUST_NOT_DROP_COLLECTION` with the number `1942`.

+This may require changes in the client application code that drops individual collections from graphs for clean-up purposes.
+You can drop an entire graph and its collections along with it, as long as they aren't used in another graph.
+To remove individual collections, update or remove edge definitions first to not include the desired collections anymore.
+In case of vertex collections, they become orphan collections that you need to remove from the graph definition as well to drop the collections.

 #### Index API